 Dune (the book) is a masterpiece

 I eventually read Dune.
-I also read Children of Dune and Dune Messiah, the next books in the franchise.
-Even though there are other books after Dune Messiah, I decided not to read them.
+I also read Dune Messiah and Children of Dune, the next books in the franchise.
+Even though there are other books after Children of Dune, I decided not to read them.
 As I said earlier, Dune is a masterpiece.
-Children of Dune was not as good as Dune.
-Dune Messiah was not as good as Children of Dune.
+Dune Messiah was not as good as Dune.
+Children of Dune was not as good as Dune Messiah.
 I discovered a pattern.
 I theorized that if I kept on reading the Dune books, with each sequel demonstrably inferior to its predecessor, I would quickly hate the entire franchise.
 I did not want that to happen, so I quit.

 That is not to say I will not ever go back and read all of the books.
 They may still happen.
 Late last year, I bought Dune: Deluxe Edition.

 It is a beautiful book.
 Like a lot of the books sitting on my shelves, I have not gotten around to reading it.
 Or, in this case, re-reading it.
 Not only do I love to read science fiction books, but I also love to buy science fiction books.
 Sometimes these two interests intersect.
 Sometimes they do not.
 I have books on my shelves I bought years ago that I have still not read.

 Just because a book is excellent does not mean a movie based on it will be great

 Take, for example, Ready Player One.
 It was a fantastic book.
 The movie, based on Ready Player One and directed by Steven Spielberg, was a miserable piece of garbage.

 If one of the greatest filmmakers to have ever lived cannot make a decent movie based on a popular book, why do other filmmakers even try?
 Do they think they are better at their craft than Steven Spielberg?